chanrl/bettingmodel/README.md

 - Profit

 # Quick Summary
 The main thing this little side project accomplished is the creation of a clean public betting % and spread database for past NFL games within the last 3 years.
+The main.py script can pull and merge betting information from oddsshark and sportsplays.
+It  should be able to be modified for baseball and basketball as well.

 Depending on the parameters you query, you can find some decent history trends for certain percentages and spreads.